Stimulant: Acute

-Stimulants in therapeutic doses, such as those given to patients with ADHD, increases ability to focus, vigor, sociability, libido and may elevate mood.
-However, in higher doses, stimulants may actually decrease the ability to focus, a principle of the Yerkes-Dodson Law.
-In higher doses, stimulants may also produce euphoria, vigor, and decrease need for sleep.
-Many, but not all, stimulants have ergogenic effects.
+Stimulants in therapeutic doses, such as those given to patients with attention deficit hyperactivity disorder (ADHD), increase ability to focus, vigor, sociability, libido and may elevate mood.
+However, in higher doses, stimulants may actually decrease the ability to focus, a principle of the Yerkes-Dodson law.
+In higher doses, stimulants may also produce euphoria, vigor, and a decreased need for sleep.

+Many, but not all, stimulants have ergogenic effects; that is, they enhance physical performance.
 Drugs such as ephedrine, pseudoephedrine, amphetamine and methylphenidate have well documented ergogenic effects, while cocaine has the opposite effect.

-Neurocognitive enhancing effects of stimulants, specifically modafinil, amphetamine and methylphenidate have been documented in healthy adolescents, and is a commonly cited reason among illicit drug users for use, particularly among college students in the context of studying.
+Neurocognitive enhancing effects of stimulants, specifically modafinil, amphetamine and methylphenidate have been reported in healthy adolescents by some studies, and is a commonly cited reason among illicit drug users for use, particularly among college students in the context of studying.
+Still, results of these studies is inconclusive: assessing the potential overall neurocognitive benefits of stimulants among healthy youth is challenging due to the diversity within the population, the variability in cognitive task characteristics, and the absence of replication of studies.
+Research on the cognitive enhancement effects of modafinil in healthy non-sleep-deprived individuals has yielded mixed results, with some studies suggesting modest improvements in attention and executive functions while others show no significant benefits or even a decline in cognitive functions.